Lapas attēli

 While

-this executive authority to impound funds may be prevent unnecessary expenditures, it should not be used as a primary tool to reduce federal spending and deficit levels.
+useful to prevent unnecessary expenditures, it should not be used as a primary tool to reduce federal spending and deficit levels.
 Policy and program revisions to control the growth of federal spending should be accomplished through the authorization and appropriations processes.

 NAM's Fiscal Policy Committee believes that the President should retain the authority to rescind and defer federal expenditures.
-Therefore, before any changes
+Therefore, before any changes are made in the Budget Act regarding impoundment procedures, Congress should consider the following recommendations:

 2.